Baxter to import IV saline bags from Mexico to ease U.S. shortage

 “Overall, we are making progress on product supply,” Luce wrote.

-All three of Baxter’s plants in Puerto Rico that make small IV bags - used to mix and deliver a host of medicines to hospital patients - are now connected to the commercial electric grid, Luce said.
+Both of Baxter’s two plants in Puerto Rico that make small IV bags - used to mix and deliver a host of medicines to hospital patients - are now connected to the commercial electric grid, the company said.

 The company has maintained diesel generators to handle intermittent power outages and has installed backup satellite communications to support plant operations.